benodiwal/image_editor/README.md

 4. Rotating an image by 90 degrees clockwise.
 5. Flipping an image horizontally.
 6. Mirroring an image vertically.
-7. Mirroring an image horizontally (vertically flipping).
+7. Mirroring an image horizontally.
 8. Flipping an image vertically.
 9. Creating a negative image.
-10. Creating a posterized image.
-11. Creating a posterized image with custom levels.
+10. Creating a posterized image with custom levels.
-12. Applying a blur effect to an image.
+11. Applying a blur effect to an image.

 The class also provides methods for handling user input, allowing users to select and apply these image processing operations.